 For further information contact the Department of Primary Industry, Water and Environment, Tasmania.

-- Herbicide (summer, spring and autumn).
-Glyphosate is registered in Tasmania for foxglove use.
+- Foliar spray (summer, spring and autumn).
+Glyphosate is registered in Tasmania for Foxglove use.
+Do not use herbicide when plant is under stress as it will not be effective.

 N.B.
 Always check the herbicide label before use.